BJReplay/EPA_AirQuality_HA/README.md

 [<img src="https://github.com/BJReplay/EPA_AirQuality_HA/blob/main/.github/SCREENSHOTS/1HR_AV_Unavailable.png">](https://github.com/BJReplay/EPA_AirQuality_HA/blob/main/.github/SCREENSHOTS/1HR_AV_Unavailable.png)

+## Multiple locations

 This integration supports multiple locations, so you can monitor more than one EPA station in Home Assistant.

+Go to the integration at `Settings` | `Devices & services` and add another service.
+The new location instance will be set up with its own entities.
+During set up the API key will default to that of existing service(s), making this process straightforward.

+> [!NOTE]
+>
+> If you're a user from pre-v0.4.6 then the entities from your first set up are not going to be named after the location they represent.
+To make these consistent with the new multi-location naming, remove that integration service and re-add it.
+This will change entity names, so dashboards and any automation will need updating to match.

 ## Location differences